N6REJ/joomla-packager/README.md

-# Joomla Module Packager
+# Joomla Packager
-Joomla Module packager for releasing modules
+Github action to create Joomla extnsions into a release package complete with changelog and updater